Note: SP Group electricity tariff price is $0.2974/kWh from October to December 2022.

 **The GEF-OM is the Grid Emission Factor-Average Operating Margin set by EMA.

-Man, these electricity retailers sure are milking this era of eco-consciousness for all it’s worth.
+Man, these electricity retailers sure are milking this green electricity narrative and era of eco-consciousness and environmentalism for all it’s worth.

 If you’re all about digital statements and mobile payments, this won’t affect you.
 But the older folks who prefer paper bills will have to pay for it.

-There are two types of electricity meters – the cumulative meter, and the advanced one.
+There are two types of electricity meters: one, a cumulative meter, and two, an Advanced Metering Infrastructure (AMI) metre.

 The cumulative meter is the basic one most households use.
 To get readings, someone has to physically go down to your premises (typically once every two months).

-Advanced meters are “smart” meters which measure readings every half an hour.
-This is the best for kiasu consumers who want to be able to check their consumption on the go, via the e-portals.
+Advanced meters are “smart” meters which measure readings every 30 mins.
+This is the best for kiasu consumers who want to be able to check their consumption real-time via the e-portals.
+(Great way to see if your rebellious children switched on all the TVs, laptops, and Nintendo Switch while you’re out at work.)

 Some electricity price plans will benefit from an advanced meter.
-For instance, Geneco has a plan that offers free electricity every Sunday.
-If you have a smart meter, your actual Sunday consumption can be logged so you can go ahead and save all your laundry and dishwashing for Sunday.
+For instance, Geneco used to have a plan called “Get Free Sundays” that offers free electricity every Sunday.
+If you had a smart AMI meter, your household’s actual Sunday electricity consumption can be logged so you can go ahead and save all your laundry and dishwashing for Sunday.

 But before you get suckered into upgrading your meter, the installation fee is $40 (excl GST).
 This is paid to SP Group because it’s an infrastructure thing.